Dangerous Goods by Sea (IMDG)

 The carriage of Dangerous Goods by sea is governed in UK law by the Merchant Shipping (Dangerous Goods and Marine Pollutants) Regulations 1997.
 These regulations enact the International Maritime Dangerous Goods (IMDG) Code established by the International Maritime Organisation (IMO).
 The IMDG Code covers the carriage of goods, which have been classified as dangerous if transported by sea, or are a marine pollutant.
 Information regarding the code can be viewed on the IMO website.

 It's worth remembering that these regulations not only apply to container ships.
-Dangerous Goods in a vehicle carried on a ferry to the Isle-of-Wight, Channel Islands, Isle-of-Man or the scottish isles for example, must be packaged, labelled and segregated in full accordance with IMDG.
+Dangerous Goods in a vehicle carried on a ferry to the Isle-of-Wight, Channel Islands, Isle-of-Man or the scottish isles, for example, must also be correctly packaged, labelled, segregated and documented in full accordance with the IMDG Code.

 In the UK, the Dangerous Substances in Harbour Areas Regulations 1987 also apply.
 Read about dangerous goods on the Maritime and Coastguard Agency (MCA) website - Opens in a new window.

 We offer training at our Southampton centre or on-site at your own premises - nationwide.
 Arranging courses when required, to offer maximum flexibility.

 Courses will cover the required minimum subjects, mapped to the suggested syllabus from the IMDG Code, from simple awareness to a full, in-depth study of the IMDG manuals.
 Also, courses can be customised to meet your exact requirements, covering such aspects as container packing, ro-ro ferry operations or the fire, spillage and First Aid schedules found in the IMDG Supplement.